 In addition, to further increase the transparency of corporate governance, the Governance Committee and the Compliance Committee have been established as advisory committees to the Board of Directors.
 These committees deliberate on the corporate governance system and related matters and on compliance activities as a whole and submit reports to the Board of Directors.
 Both committees are composed of eight outside directors.
 Two internal non-executive directors, who are members of the Audit Committee, participate as observers.

-The various operating divisions involved in business execution—consisting of six executive officers, including three representative executive officers—make decisions on the execution of operations delegated by the Board of Directors and assume responsibility for the execution of those decisions.
+The various operating divisions involved in business execution—consisting of five executive officers, including two representative executive officers—make decisions on the execution of operations delegated by the Board of Directors and assume responsibility for the execution of those decisions.
 In addition, these divisions have adopted a system in which members are collectively responsible for management.
 Moreover, the CEO and COO have been placed in charge of each unit of the SBUs (Strategic Business Units), which comprise domestic and overseas Group companies as well as internal companies, and employ a system of mutual checks.
 These executive officers, as well as persons responsible for major business entities, comprise the Global Executive Committee (Global EXCO), which has been established as an organizational body for senior management.
 This committee aims to strengthen the checks and balances capabilities of the Group by debating and discussing management strategy and issues from a global perspective (including sustainability as it pertains to climate change and other factors), which improves transparency of the decision-making process.
 In addition, each operating division involved in business execution maintains a reporting system to the appropriate representative executive officer of that division regarding the execution of duties.
 This information is also regularly and promptly reported to the Board of Directors in order to aid in their deliberations, and these actions ensure that the Group maintains an effective supervisory function.